-Insulin is a hormone which facilitates the entry of glucose into the blood cells.
-The body’s inability to produce appropriate amount of insulin leads to accumulation of sugar in the blood stream leading to a rise in blood sugar levels and eventually diabetes.
-Growing global prevalence of diabetes and the increasing incidence rates of lifestyle induced disorders such as obesity are expected to drive market growth over the next six years.
+Insulin is a hormone, which facilitates the entry of glucose into the blood cells.
+The body’s inability to produce an appropriate amount of insulin leads to the accumulation of sugar in the bloodstream leading to a rise in blood sugar levels and eventually diabetes.
+The growing global prevalence of diabetes and the increasing incidence rates of lifestyle-induced disorders such as obesity are expected to drive market growth over the next six years.
 Insulin caters to the diabetic patient population.
-According to the estimates of International Diabetes Federation, the global prevalence of diabetes is expected to increase from 366 million in 2011 to 552 million by 2030 and such a rapid growth in prevalence is expected to have a high impact on market growth over the forecast period.
+According to the estimates of International Diabetes Federation, the global prevalence of diabetes is expected to increase from 366 million in 2011 to 552 million by 2030, and such rapid growth in prevalence is expected to have a high impact on market growth over the forecast period.
 Moreover, the presence of a strong product pipeline portfolio and the future commercialization of these products is expected to serve this market as a future growth opportunity.
-The Asia Pacific insulin market is dominated by three major companies including Novo Nordisk, Eli Lilly and Sanofi Aventis.
+The Asia Pacific insulin market is dominated by three major companies including Novo Nordisk, Eli Lilly, and Sanofi Aventis.
 These companies in an attempt to preserve market share engage in extensive R&D initiatives to develop novel insulin products with relatively higher efficacies.
 Moreover, unmet medical needs are taken into consideration while developing new products.
 E.g. Oramed’s ORMD-0801 - oral insulin for treating type II diabetes.
 The Asia Pacific insulin market was valued at USD 4,867.1 million in 2013 and is expected to grow at a CAGR of 17.6% during the forecast period.

 Avail customized purchase options to meet your exact research needs: